Can I request a roommate?

 Yes -- all the halls have laundry facilitates.

-Yes -- all the halls have computers available for the student's use.
 Each student room is also furnished with Internet access.
 Students must provide an ethernet cord to hook their computer up to the internet in their student room.

 Is there storage for personal items?